 3) Network Connectivity

-A common stumbling block for many AIP deployments are the Firewall and Network Requirements.
+A common stumbling block for many AIP deployments is the Firewall and Network Requirements.
 Azure Information Protection uses a subset of the Office 365 URLs and IP address ranges.
 We recommend following the guidance in the Office 365 documentation and opening all Required URLs and IP addresses listed under the Microsoft 365 Common and Office Online12 section.
 One additional callout is that termination of TLS client-to-service connections (for example, packet-level inspection) to the aadrm.com URL will break the certificate pinning required by AIP to ensure secure communications with the Microsoft Root Certificate Authority.

 For those consuming content